 Camilla Nilsson, a pre-school teacher with a big interest in interior design, lives in a townhouse in Växjö, Sweden with Jonny Knekthage, a service manager.
 Camilla’s sons Love and Noah and the couple’s son Noel, also live here.
 Every other week Jonny’s children Felicia and Julian live in the townhouse as well.

 DESCRIBE YOUR INTERIOR DESIGN STYLE

-Their chosen style also emphasizes daylight as a design feature – something that is fundamental for Camilla.
+Their chosen style also emphasises daylight as a design feature – something that is fundamental for Camilla.

 WHERE DO YOU BUY YOUR FURNITURE AND HOME FURNISHINGS?

-“In all sorts of places, although my favorites are small individual stores.
+“In all sorts of places, although my favourites are small individual stores.
 This is partly because I like to support small businesses in the area but also because they can offer more original items,” says Camilla.
-One example is Tillis, a shop in Växjö town center that sells Rif Design, Tine K and House Doctor.
-Recently Camilla discovered a Växjö-based web shop called butikbas.se, which quickly became a new favorite.
+One example is Tillis, a shop in Växjö town centre that sells Rif Design, Tine K and House Doctor.
+Recently Camilla discovered a Växjö-based web shop called butikbas.se, which quickly became a new favourite.

 “But obviously we buy things from chain stores sometimes as well...
 Granit and IKEA, for example.
 If we happen to be in Malmö we like to check out Olsson & Gerthel located behind Lilla Torg.
 We also buy things from flea markets, Blocket (online second-hand market) and through Facebook.

 DO YOU HAVE ANY SMART SOLUTIONS OR DIY PROJECTS YOU WANT TO TELL US ABOUT?